 Results

-3.1 Overall trends and interannual difference of the Chagos whale callsand environmental factors
+3.1 Overall trends and interannual difference of the Chagos whale calls

 We assessed the Chagos whales calls for a total of 92,180.8 hours on the NW site and 13,228.4 hours on the SE site, over 598 and 783 eight-day periods, spanning across 13 and 17 years respectively.
 In total, around 500,000 Chagos calls were recorded in the NW site over 13 years and more than 700,000 DGW calls were detected in the SE site during the 17-year period.
 Figure 2 shows the average number of Chagos calls per day on either side of the Chagos Archipelago.
 The average call per hour is higher in the SE site (5.57 per hour) than the NW site (5.27 per hour).
 A trend of increasing numbers of Chagos calls were observed at both the NW and the SE sites (Figure 2), although the rate was higher at the NW comparing to the southeast site.
 It is noticeable that in 2008, and at both sites the lowest average DGW calls were recorded as well as total number of calls among the entire study period.